I received an email titled, "LOVE-HANDLES!! Help me lose them."

-2) Cardio-vascular and resistance training (to burn fat and build muscle), and;
+2. Cardiovascular and resistance training (to burn fat and build muscle);

 The most important factor in acquiring washboard abs is eating a healthy diet.
 Here is a list of recommended healthy ways to help you lose a few inches:

-- Drink at least three liters of water per day (100 oz)
+- Drink at least three liters of water per day (100 ounces)

 - Eat five servings of vegetables and fruits per day

-For a food plan that was developed by a nutritionist see the following "Lean Down Meal Options" (PDF).
+For a food plan that was developed by a nutritionist, see "Lean Down Meal Options" (PDF).

-Losing love handles (stored fat) and increasing the metabolism so you can lose weight more effectively are all tied into a consistent cardiovascular / resistance training program.
-The stored fat around your mid-section (for men) is typically the last to leave your body even after months or years of an exercise plan.
+Losing love handles (stored fat) and increasing the metabolism so you can lose weight more effectively are all tied into a consistent cardiovascular/resistance training program.
+The stored fat around your midsection (for men) is typically the last to leave your body, even after months or years of an exercise plan.
 It is difficult to lose those last few pounds.
-For women, the last few pounds of fat is typically stored in the hips / buttocks / thigh region.
+For women, the last few pounds of fat is typically stored in the hips, buttocks and thigh region.

-Whether you are a man or woman, you should do 20-45 minutes of activities like walking, running, biking, or swimming daily 4-5 times per week, but also mix in 2-3 times a week of basic calisthenics like pushups, bench dips, squats and lunges.
+Whether you are a man or woman, you should do 20-45 minutes of activities like walking, running, biking or swimming daily 4-5 times per week.
+Also mix in basic calisthenics like push-ups, bench dips, squats and lunges 2-3 times a week.
 It takes a few weeks before you start to see the physical benefits or your diet and exercise program.
-You will see almost immediate results in your energy level, overall mental alertness when exercising daily.
+You will see almost immediate results in your energy level and overall mental alertness when exercising daily.
 The sample routine below will help you better organize exercise into your week: